-In accordance with ASC Topic 820, "Fair Value Measurements and Disclosures," ("ASC Topic 820"), the Company measures its cash equivalents and marketable securities at fair value on a recurring basis.
-ASC Topic 820 clarifies that fair value is an exit price, representing the amount that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants.
+The Company measures its cash equivalents and marketable securities at fair value on a recurring basis.
+Fair value is an exit price, representing the amount that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants.
 As such, fair value is a market-based measurement that should be determined based on assumptions that market participants would use in pricing an asset or liability.
-As a basis for considering such assumptions, ASC Topic 820 establishes a three-tier value hierarchy, which prioritizes the inputs used in measuring fair value as follows:
+The Company utilizes the following three-tier value hierarchy which prioritizes the inputs used in measuring fair value:

-Level 1 - Observable inputs that reflect quoted prices (unadjusted) for identical assets or liabilities in active markets.

-Level 2 - Observable inputs other than quoted prices included in Level 1 for similar instruments in active markets, quoted prices for identical or similar instruments in markets that are not active, and model-driven valuations in which all significant inputs and significant value drivers are observable in active markets.

-Level 3 - Unobservable inputs to the valuation derived from fair valuation techniques in which one or more significant inputs or significant value drivers are unobservable.
+- Level 1 Observable inputs that reflect quoted prices (unadjusted) for identical assets or liabilities in active markets. - Level 2 Observable inputs other than quoted prices included in Level 1 for similar instruments in active markets, quoted prices for identical or similar instruments in markets that are not active, and model-driven valuations in which all significant inputs and significant value drivers are observable in active markets. - Level 3 Unobservable inputs to the valuation derived from fair valuation techniques in which one or more significant inputs or significant value drivers are unobservable.
 The fair value hierarchy also requires the Company to maximize the use of observable inputs, when available, and to minimize the use of unobservable inputs when determining inputs and determining fair value.

-The following table sets forth the Company's financial assets measured at fair value as of December 31,2015 and 2014, based on the three-tier fair value hierarchy (in thousands):
+The following table sets forth the Company's financial assets measured at fair value as of December 31, 2016 and 2015, based on the three-tier fair value hierarchy (in thousands):

+As of December 31, 2016 Level 1 Level 2 Total

+Money market funds \$ 15,020 \$ \$ 15,020

+Corporate debt securities 17,272 17,272

+Commercial paper 7,274 7,274

+U.S. government agency securities 4,201 4,201

+Total \$ 15,020 \$ 28,747 \$ 43,767

-As of December 31, 2015] Level 1 Level 2 Total
+As of December 31, 2015 Level 1 Level 2 Total

 Money market funds \$ 10,248 \$ \$ 10,248

 Corporate debt securities 35,799 35,799

+Commercial paper 3,645 3,645

 U.S. government agency securities 10,520 10,520

-Commercial paper 3,645 3,645

 Total \$ 10,248 \$ 49,964 \$ 60,212

-As of December 31, 2014 Level 1 Level 2 Total

-Money market funds \$ 30,963 \$ \$ 30,963

-Corporate debt securities 61,050 61,050

-Commercial paper 1,800 1,800

-Total \$ 30,963 \$ 62,850 \$ 93,813

 The fair values of money market funds classified as Level 1 were derived from quoted market prices as active markets for these instruments exist.
-The fair values of corporate debt securities, U.S. government agency securities and commercial paper classified as Level 2 were derived from quoted market prices for similar instruments indexed to prevailing market yield rates.
+The fair values of corporate debt securities, commercial paper and U.S. government agency securities classified as Level 2 were derived from quoted market prices for similar instruments indexed to prevailing market yield rates.
 The Company has no level 3 financial assets.
-The Company did not have any transfers between Level 1 and Level 2 of the fair value hierarchy during the twelve months ended December 31, 2015 and 2014.
+The Company did not have any transfers between Level 1 and Level 2 of the fair value hierarchy during the twelve months ended December 31, 2016 and 2015.